nutanix/terraform-provider-nutanix/website/docs/d/access_control_policies.html.markdown

 The following attributes are exported:

 * `api_version`: version of the API
-* `entities`: List of Projects
+* `entities`: List of Access Control Policies

 # Entities

 The entities attribute element contains the followings attributes:

 * `name`: - Name of the Access Control Policy.
-* `description`: - The description of the association of a role to a user in a given context.
+* `description`: - The description of the Access Control Policy.
 * `categories`: - Categories for the Access Control Policy.
-* `project_reference`: - The reference to a project.
 * `owner_reference`: - The reference to a user.
 * `project_reference`: - The reference to a project.
 * `role_reference`: - The reference to a role.